Pranay-Kumar-k/Any.do-Clone/README.md

 It's simple, first need to start this app by running Home.html file.

 ## Features
-* We can tasks for today by using the `add quick task` chat box
+* We can tasks for today by using the `add quick task` chat box.
-* We can see list of tasks which are available for today
+* We can see list of tasks which are available for today.
-* We can also create a task by using `create task` button
+* We can also create a task by using `create task` button.
-* If we are done with task then, we can remove the task from the `today` tasks list
+* If we are done with task then, we can remove the task from the `today` tasks list.

 ## Status
-* We need to add more features which are present in official Any.do to-do list app
+* We need to add more features which are present in official Any.do to-do list app.
-* Our app can store the tasks only for next week, we need to better logic, so that we can organize and make it limitationsless
+* Our app can store the tasks only for a week time, we need to add better logic, so that we can organize and make it more easy to use.